bparanj/coding-skill/_posts/2019-11-07-top-10-mistakes-that-candidates-make-in-a-coding-interview.md

 The fifth mistake is not solving problems out loud.
 Before you start writing the code, you can take time to think and then communicate your thoughts to the interviewers.

-There are two benefits to communication.
-The first benefit is that they care about your thought process, you will be checking off one of the evaluation criteria of the interview performance.
-The second benefit is that they can guide you in the right direction, if you're going in the wrong direction.
+They care about your thought process, you will be checking off one of the evaluation criteria of the interview performance.
+They can guide you in the right direction, if you're going in the wrong direction.
 So it pays you to think out loud.

 Lack of communication means lack of analysis.
 You must talk about trade offs, time-space complexity, alternatives you are considering such as recursive vs iterative solution and so on.

-## Mistake #6 : Rushing Into Coding
+## Mistake #6 : Rushing into Coding

 The sixth mistake is rushing into the coding part too soon.
 You might miss the edge cases and it may not be the most optimal solution.
 You modify the current code and fix any issues.
 Often, these fixes without any thinking do not address any underlying bigger problems in your code.